Apologies, but no results were found.

 M.Sc. – University of Saskatchewan – 2007

 Postdoctoral Fellowship – University of British Columbia – 2010-2012

 Research Interests & Projects

-In our human exercise physiology laboratory located in the Arts Building we have a metabolic cart, vascular ultrasound equipment, treadmill, cycle ergometers, elliptical trainer, resistance training equipment, and a medical procedures area which enable us to conduct studies ranging from acute exercise manipulations to clinical exercise trials with metabolic measurements.
+In our human physiology laboratory located in the Arts Building we have a metabolic cart, vascular ultrasound equipment, treadmill, cycle ergometers, elliptical trainer, resistance training equipment, and a medical procedures area which enable us to conduct studies ranging from acute exercise and nutritional manipulations to clinical exercise trials with metabolic measurements.

 Interested graduate students and postdoctoral fellows are encouraged to contact me directly via email at email@example.com.